rolling-scopes-school/ml-intro/8_evaluation_selection/HOMEWORK.md

 The maximum number of points for this HW is 100, 22 of them are for optional tasks.

 Please, leave feedback for each task: don't just write the total number of points a student received.

+You can use [this spreadsheet](https://docs.google.com/spreadsheets/d/14QBY9aSRnKsx2mTYm-5OFBIV_NBg0Xh-QbcO6U3QlpY/edit?usp=sharing) as a template for your review.
+Make a copy of it and fill it out during the review: you'll see a total amount of points at the bottom.
+Send a final version to the person you were reviewing.

 ## Homework statement